 (2018/03/15 note: some of the Istoria sample LEDs, 12V and 240V mains, are still going strong, which shows a longevity and reliability that I like to see!
 One of the 12V LEDs has participated twice in school lessons on renewables too.)

 Dialight big HID replacements (the SafeSite and DuroSite High Bay) at 150W (93lm/W) claiming to be replacements for 250--400W HIDs, and theirs were not the only massive LED lamps in the thousands of lumen range, eg the recessed modular LED light panel (ecoLED) shown by Topline Components.
 Considering the weak glow of the first red LEDs I got my hands on as an electronics hobbyist many many years ago, these were amazing to behold.

 However, sometimes you just need to keep light and heat out, and the SolarGard window films caught my eye.
-Apparently even their premium £60/m^2 film can in the appropriate places pay itself back withing 6 years (and typical film is half that cost), but critical to project succcess is modelling and measuring to find where it would be cost-effective.
+Apparently even their premium £60/m^2 film can in the appropriate places pay itself back within 6 years (and typical film is half that cost).
+But critical to project succcess is modelling and measuring to find where it would be cost-effective.

 (On the subject of keeping excess heat and light out, see Sage Electrochromic Glass Is A Thermostat For The Sun from TreeHugger!)

 I also got to see a few of the mythical "smart meters" of various flavours; I was told that a typical commercial single-phase unit might cost £100 in quantity.

 (2017/07 note: I still haven't actually managed to get my hands on a real smart meter, eg SMETS2, to work with and/or at home, even though I now have a project nominally dependent on access to one!
 All waiting for the DCC to be ready and functional at scale...)